nysportsfan/Gun-Violence-in-the-US/README.md

 Enjoy browsing through my work and if you have any questions or suggestions, please do not hesitate to let me know.

-I will be updating this project on and off to add improvements to the models, presentation, data visualization, etc.
+I will be updating this project on and off to add improvements to the ML models, presentation, data visualization, etc.

 I can be reached via email: joshua.kim017@gmail.com